Vacation rentals in La Serena

 The desert climate of La Serena means you can leave your raincoat at home, as almost no rain falls outside of June, July, and August.
 Even in those winter months, the days stay moderately warm, with high temperatures averaging around 60 degrees Fahrenheit ― a number that goes up by about ten degrees in summer.
 The pleasantly warm temperatures in December, January, and February bring the beachgoers, so don’t forget your sunglasses and plenty of sunscreen.
 The crisp desert air cools off at night, though, with lows averaging around 45 degrees Fahrenheit in winter and just below 60 degrees in summer, so pack a few warm layers.

-What are the top things to do in La Serena?
+Top things to do in La Serena

 Avenida del Mar